MolypolyGuy/Molypoly_hAckEr/README.md

-- 👋 Hi, I’m @MolypolyGuy
+- 👋 Hi, I’m Andy the hacker
 - 👀 I’m interested in Hacking and coding
 - 🌱 I’m currently learning c++ c c# python
 - 💞️ I’m looking to collaborate on being a CEH